 – IF (Internally Flawless) (IF) – No inclusions.
 Minute blemishes are allowable (surface graining or details of polish) but barely visible to a skilled grader using 10× magnification

-We’ll reveal the answers to you on the next page.
-More importantly, I will show you which are the best grades to buy and the underlying reasons why you shouldn’t be wasting your money on VVS or IF diamonds…
+I’ll reveal the answers on the next page.
+More importantly, I’m also going to show you which are the best clarity grades to buy and the underlying reasons why you shouldn’t be wasting your money on VVS or IF diamonds…